Market research analysis – the most commonly used term of the decade.

 Nokia’s failure as a market leader can be attributed to a combination of 3 factors:

 - Acquiring Symbian: This heavy investment in acquiring Symbian led to the obsolete platform being tied to Nokia.
-Considering the investments made, they had no alternative options apart from implementing it in their phones.
-However, as luck would have it, Apple released the original iPhone in 2007 which highlighted many of the shortcomings of Nokia’s OS.
+Considering the investments made, they had no alternative options apart from implementing it on their phones.
+However, as luck would have it, Apple released the original iPhone in 2007, which highlighted many of the shortcomings of Nokia’s OS.

-- Failed to strategize: Nokia was struggling to react to these sudden market changes.
-They started a new platform called the Maemo to fight the Apple and Google ecosystem.
+- Failed to strategize: Nokia struggled to react to these sudden market changes.
+They started a new Maemo platform to fight the Apple and Google ecosystem.
 A new marketplace was being created called the Ovi Store.
 But it was a little too late.
 The Apple store and Google Play already had gathered millions of apps to cater to most needs of people.

-Nokia was slow in execution too.
-Nokia N900 was a step ahead, but it was slow and not as polished as iPhone had come to be.
+Nokia was slow in execution, too.
+The Nokia N900 was a step ahead, but it was slow and not as polished as the iPhone had come to be.

 Market research analysis helps businesses with limited resources to reduce their financial risks.

-An organization may have to look beyond those inexpensive software solutions to get the accurate data to make the best decisions for their company.
-So to boost your marketing research, ensure you incorporate the relevant market research methods in your annual business plan.
+An organization may have to look beyond those inexpensive software solutions to get accurate data to make the best decisions for their company.
+So, to boost your marketing research, ensure you incorporate the relevant market research methods in your annual business plan.

 6) Expand your business with market research analysis